 The agreement between Britain and the European Union announced on 19 March on the proposed 21-month Brexit transition is mislabelled.
 It is not about transition if for no other reason that nothing is said or known about Britain’s future relationship with the EU.
 What the UK is transitioning to remains uncertain.
 Markets are not any wiser as to what free trade agreement Britain may put forward or which model the EU is mostly likely to accept.

-The agreement is in some ways an extension of the two-year deadline for Brexit negotiations.
+The agreement is in practice an extension of the two-year deadline for Brexit negotiations.
 Britain will not leave the union on 29 March 2019, as the Article 50 deadline would have it, but at the end of 2020.
 This is a positive development, as the two-year window for negotiations was known from the start to be too tight.
 Both Britain and the EU now have almost double that time to settle terms on future economic and political relations.
-But the accord raises several questions.
+But it raises several questions.

-For political reasons, the EU and the UK did not seek a deal in accordance with Article 50 to extend the deadline.
-The 19 March agreement differs in important ways from a simple extension.
+It is unclear why the EU and the UK did not seek a deal in accordance with Article 50 to extend the deadline.
+The 19 March agreement differs in three important ways from a simple extension.

 The agreement says Britain for those 21 months will stay in the single market and the customs union and follow EU rules.
 But the UK will not have a presence in the EU institutions to put forward its views, negotiate, and defend its interests.
 It is not difficult to imagine the tension that such a status may cause.